burnpiro/erdem.pl/content/posts/2020/2020-02-05-Understanding-ROI-Pooling/Understanding-ROI-Pooling.md

   <figcaption>Original Fast R-CNN architecture.
 Source: <a href="https://arxiv.org/pdf/1504.08083.pdf" target="_blank">https://arxiv.org/pdf/1504.08083.pdf</a></figcaption>
 </figure>

 > We're going to discuss original RoI pooling described in __Fast R-CNN__ paper (light blue rectangle on the image above).
 There is a second and a third version of that process called __RoIAlign__ and __RoIWarp__.
-There is going to be another post about them soon.
+I'm going to create another article about them soon.

 ## What is RoI?